Filmmaking is an art. We have it down to a science.

 We love to have an idea of the location we’ll be shooting in before we arrive.
 Once a location has been selected please take a moment to snap a few smart phone pics and send them our way.

-Gift us with time.
+Give us time.

 You can't rush greatness!
 Quality work requires us to be thoughtful and to be thoughtful takes time.
 We’ll need 30 to 45 minutes after we arrive to set and light our scene.

-Gift us with space.
+Give us space.

 Plan to have a separate area or room where those participating in the video can wait while we set and light our scene(s).
 We need to limit the number of people on set with us during our shoot to only those who are absolutely necessary.
-And don’t be offended if we’re less social than usual.
-We’re doing some sciencey maths in our head and it can be a lot!

 Wear simple, solid, muted earth tones.